 THE ONES TO WATCH

-NM: Where are you from in India?
-Where did you grow up in Australia?
+IP: Where were you born?
+Where did you grow up?

 are from everywhere.
 Artists, Actors & FilmMakers, Photographers, Models, Fashion Designers, from L.A, Tokyo, Moscow, London, Shanghai, Bucharest, Bangkok, Milan, NewYorkCity, Seoul, Paris, Zurich, Madrid, Berlin, or Beijing...
 Aserican believe in a true International Culture & Fashion Magazine.

 Yishu Wang is a photographer who travels and takes photos of his lived reality in the changing social and cultural landscape of China.
 His photogra...